The "Tide Pod Challenge" isn't the first time the dangers of ingesting laundry detergent have made headlines.

 Since the product first hit shelves back in 2012, poison control centers around the country have received tens of thousands of calls - a result of young children mistaking the squishy, colorful pods for candy or toys.

-That year, the U.S. Centers for Disease Control & Prevention (CDC) went so far as to deem laundry detergent pods an emerging public health hazard.
+That year, the U.S. Centers for Disease Control and Prevention (CDC) went so far as to deem laundry detergent pods an emerging public health hazard.
 In 2017 alone, poison control centers took more than 12,000 calls about laundry pods.

 Dr. Dennis A. Hernandez, medical director of Pediatric Emergency Services at AdventHealth, warns that ingesting detergent pods of any kind is dangerous and potentially deadly, whether you're 5, 15 or 50.